 I'll copy this segment over to here.
 Copy this segment over to here.
 And copy it here, here, and here.

-I will copy this segment from here to here and over to here.
+I’ll copy this segment from here to here and over to here.
 Now it's time to start doing a little bit of cleanup.
 Ah, here's one thing I just noticed, is that in my roof itself, I have a covered area over the front door.

 So I need to go back and make some changes.
 So I'm glad that I caught that.
 Here's one of the things I'm going to do.

 But what's happening is this is sort of architectural complication.
-The roofs right in through here will actually meet at a rising spot in the roof.
-So I'm going to copy this line, the 45, from here to here.
+The roofs right here will actually meet at a rising spot in the roof.
+So I’m going to copy this line, the 45, from here to here.

 So what's happening is you can see the roof comes up.
 It levels out here so we can get this panel of the roof.
 But the roof will continue to rise along the front so that this segment can meet up with it.